Important: Cookie Policy

 Head teachers have an important role in working with parents and helping to take

 forward parental involvement in school.
-Children and Community staff will continue to support schools in developing their links with parents and
+Educational Services staff will continue to support schools

 carers into effective and strong Parent Councils.
 This joint partnership will help